The course is part of this learning path

 - Learn about other security frameworks including NIST, PCI DSS, COBIT 5, PAS 555, and FIPS

 Hello and welcome back.
-Let’s continue examining some of the common security frameworks starting with the NIST cyber framework.
+Let’s continue examining some of the common security frameworks, starting with the NIST cyber framework.
 NIST is an American standard.
-NIST is similar to ISO 27001 in it’s process.
-First and foremost we need to define a statement of scope.
+It is similar to ISO 27001 in its process.
+First and foremost, we need to define a statement of scope.
 We need to identify our assets.
 As long as we know where our assets are, or where our information is, then we know what we have to protect.

 Then we're going to protect them once we've found them and put our controls in place from our risk management strategy.
 We're then going to detect anomalies, or rather, we're building a baseline—we can't detect some anomalies if we don't know what normal is.
 And we'll do continuous monitoring.
 Then we'll build in processes or we'll make sure we've got processes in place to make sure that we can respond, and if that works then ultimately we'll be able to recover and stay in business.